List of New Hampshire historical markers (76–100): . Salmon Portland Chase

 "In this house was born Salmon P. Chase, U.S. Senator from Ohio (1849–1855), Governor of Ohio (1855–1859), a founder of the Republican Party and leader in the anti-slavery movement.
 After serving as Secretary of the Treasury in Lincoln's cabinet, he was appointed Chief Justice of the United States.
 The Chase Manhattan Bank in New York was named in his honor."

+Note: this marker was erected in 1971.